 So you should start saving for college as soon as your child is born.
 It is better to start early than to have your children hit high school and realize you never got around to saving for their college education.

 Figure out how much money you can reasonably set aside for the college fund every month.
-Even if it’s only $100, every little bit helps.
+Even if it’s only $100, every bit helps.

 Step 2: Come up with a plan